nicklansley/nick-stable-diffusion/README.md

 - Simple non-framework UI that can be adapted as desired.
 The UI looks 'early 1990s' right now but it does its job.
 - A simple API called by the JavaScript in the UI to send prompt requests, check the queue and see the library of results.
+- NEW: Images appear as they are created rather than waiting for the whole batch to be created.
 - docker compose volumes can be adjusted to save the pretrained image model, caches and output library of images on a disk outside of Docker.
 - NEW: Manipulate images you have already created that reside in the library.
 Click on an image in the library and a new